 While staff agrees with the applicant's assessment of Th-230 in the soil, the staff disagrees with the applicant's assessment of Pb-210 in the soil.
 As the staff states in SER Section 2.6.3.1, (1) radon progeny are solid particles that tend to be electrically charged and can deposit on surfaces or attach to dust particles (Mohamed et al., 2008), and (2) atmospheric transport and deposition of the progeny may result in terrestrial variations in Pb-210 concentrations (Arnold et al., 2009).
 Additionally, Regulatory Guide 4.14 recommends that licensees analyze all operational soil samples for natural uranium, Ra-226, and Pb-210 (NRC, 1980a).
-The staff includes License Condition 12.7, as presented in SER Section 5.7.7.4, requiring the applicant to develop a plan to identify the principal radionuclides in the effluent from the ISR process.
+The staff includes License Condition 12.7, as presented in SER Section 5.7.7.4, requiring the applicant to develop an airborne effluent and environmental monitoring program.